Performing Remote Debugging

 Select a test and choose the Debug 'Test Name' Remotely on TeamCity Agent option from the context menu (the Remote Debug action is also available from the TeamCity plugin menu.
 The action will require you to select an IntelliJ IDEA run configuration).

-- After that a build is added to the queue and the standard IntelliJ IDEA debug tool window appears:
+After that a build is added to the queue and the standard IntelliJ IDEA debug tool becomes active:

 The debug tool window works in the listening mode, i.e. it waits for the agent to connect to it.
-Once the agent connects, the Java process on the agent is paused and the Agent Attached notification appears in the IDE:
+Once the agent connects, the Java process on the agent is paused and the TeamCity Agent Attached to Debug Session notification appears in the IDE.

-- Now we can set some breakpoints, and actually start the debug session by clicking Start either in the notification popup or in the debug tool window.
-Once the JVM process exits, another notification popup appears in the IDE:
+Now we can set some breakpoints, and actually start the debug session by clicking Start either in the notification popup or in the debug tool window.
+Once the JVM process exits, the TeamCity Agent Detached from Debug Session notification popup appears in the IDE.

 The debug session is not finished yet, it is possible to either repeat or finish it.
 Selecting Repeat will rerun the same build step again, which is much faster than starting a new debug session.